 Tourist Attractions in North East India

-While you are amid in unexplored region, you will be obviously in awe of the natural beauty.
+While you are amid an unexplored region, you will be obviously in awe of the natural beauty.
 Adding to its charm, tourist attractions in North East are abundant and quite exciting.
 There are beautiful treks, charming caves, wildlife sanctuaries, scenic lakes, waterfalls, picturesque villages, adventures and so much more.
-You will literally be blown away with the delights while on your trip to Northeast India.
+You will literally be blown away by the delights while on your trip to Northeast India.

-Stretching over the Himalayas, there are hill stations found quite in abundance.
-Hill stations in North East India are blessed with impressive views of mighty peaks, blissful weather, misty mountains, tea estates, small villages, ancient monasteries and charm, unique of the hills.
+Stretching over the Himalayas, there are hill stations found quite an in abundance.
+Hill stations in North East India are blessed with impressive views of mighty peaks, blissful weather, misty mountains, tea estates, small villages, ancient monasteries, and charm, unique to the hills.